 Disadvantages of a Star Topology

-- Requires more cable length than a linear topology.
+- It requires more cable length than a linear topology.

-- If the hub or concentrator fails, nodes attached are disabled.
+- If the hub or concentrator fails, the nodes attached are disabled.

 - More expensive than linear bus topologies because of the cost of the concentrators.